varunbv25/AI-image-resizer/README.md

 This project is private and proprietary.
 All rights reserved.

-## 🤝 Contributing

-This is a private project.
-For internal development:

-1. Create a feature branch
-2. Make your changes
-3. Test thoroughly
-4. Submit a pull request

-## 📞 Support

-For issues and questions:

-1. Check the troubleshooting section above
-2. Review the GitHub issues
-3. Contact the development team

 ---

 **Note**: This application requires a Google Gemini API key for AI-powered features.
 Fallback methods will be used if the API is unavailable.